scc-pi/addrsheff/README.md

 > S:\\BI Team\\ShareToAll\\RPackages

-Using RStudio you can does this via the *Tools \> Install packages…* menu.
+Using RStudio you can do this via the *Tools \> Install packages…* menu.

 ## add_postcode_vars()